danreeves/react-tether/README.md

 Where in the DOM the Tether element is appended.
 Passes in any valid selector to `document.querySelector`.
 Defaults to `document.body`.

+Tether requires this element to be `position: static;`, otherwise it will default to `document.body`.
+See [this example](https://danreeves.github.io/react-tether/renderelementto/) for more information.

 #### `Tether Options`:

 Any valid [Tether options](http://tether.io/#options).